Margaret Cho: Music

 In May 2010, Cho directed and appeared in the music video for "I Wanna Be a Bear", a song by Pixie Herculon, a pseudonym of Jill Sobule.
 In 2011, Cho sang the Bob Mould song "Your Favorite Thing" at the tribute concert See A Little Light with Grant-Lee Phillips.
-In the same year she appeared in some of Liam Kyle Sullivan's YouTube videos.
+In the same year, she appeared in some of Liam Kyle Sullivan's YouTube videos.

 In July 2014, she appeared in "Weird Al" Yankovic's music video for "Tacky."

 In April 2016, Cho released her second album, American Myth.

 In May 2016, she rapped on and made an appearance in the music video for "Green Tea", a song by rapper Awkwafina.
-Both play with stereotypes of people of East Asian descent in hopes that "women of color embrace their quirkiness, their sexuality, their inner child and their creativity with passion."
+The video plays with stereotypes of people of East Asian descent; Awkwafina said she hoped it would encourage women of color "to embrace their quirkiness, their sexuality, their inner-child and their creativity with passion."

 Also in 2016, Cho was featured on the track "Ride or Die" on the album Sweet T by American drag queen and singer/artist Ginger Minj.

 On December 6, 2024 Cho released the single "Lucky Gift".
 Produced by Garrison Starr, the track went out to digital platforms in advance of Cho's forthcoming album of the same name.